victoria-wanda/DLC-ROIscope/README.md

 analyzer.define_roi_interactive()
 ```
 - Click to define corners of rectangular ROIs
-- Press 'q' to quit
+- Press Q to quit
-- Press 'c' to clear all ROIs
+- Press C to clear all ROIs

 ### Method 2: Automatic grid
 ```python